Annex XXIII The Students' Union

 The formation of a “Students’ Union” (as defined by section 20 of the Education Act 1994) shall be recognised by the School.
 The School is a chartered corporation and the Students’ Union (SU) is an Unincorporated Association of its members and a registered charity, which is regulated by its own Constitution and the Charity Commission.
 The two are therefore separate and distinct.
-However, there is a statutory duty (under the Education Act 1994) on the School’s Governing Body to ensure that the SU conducts itself in a fair and democratic manner and is accountable for its finances.
+However, there is a statutory duty (under the Education Act 1994) on the School’s Board of Trustees to ensure that the SU conducts itself in a fair and democratic manner and is accountable for its finances.

 The following documents regulate the activities of the Students’ Union in compliance with the Education Act 1994: